 Recession Proof Your Business

 Thursday 4th August 2022: Bank of England raises interest rates to 1.75% and warns of long recession.
 The Bank of England has warned that Britain is heading for a protracted recession as inflation surges above 13 per cent, causing the worst squeeze on living standards for more than 60 years.
+We are now in March 2023 and interest rates are still increasing and other economic shocks are still happening, such as the Silicon Valley Bank situation.

 Here we go again or does it feel like we have stumbled from one crisis to another this century.
 It’s easy to feel all doom and gloom but it’s more important from a business perspective to keep focused and have a plan to adapt if necessary.
 We’ve been here before, it wasn’t so long ago I was writing a similar article at the outset of COVID-19 in March 2020, and advising customers and businesses how to continue, adapt and keep moving forward… most of them survived, but some were victims to their specific industry or/and struggled to handle the impact of the crisis.